 The Canadian renewable energy space is still relatively small and we should see further future growth.
 I’m convinced the renewable energy sector has a promising future.
 This is why over the last few years, we have been busy buying more shares of Algonquin and Brookfield Renewable.

 I think both of these companies have a very bright future ahead of them.
-The renewable energy sector has faced a bit of headwind throughout 2021 and part of 2022, which has provided some great entry points for dividend investors.
+The renewable energy sector has faced a bit of headwind throughout 2021 and 2022, which has provided some great entry points for dividend investors.

 Dear readers, do you own any renewable energy stocks in your portfolio?